Editorial by Merritt & Beth Clifton

 This article followed up on, and expanded, Four black leaders who built the humane movement, originally posted in 2019, profiling William Key, Richard Carroll, and Frederick Barnwell Rivers, also introducing John W. Lemon and Seymour Carroll, Richard Carroll’s son.

-Those five forgotten black men between 1898 and 1942 probably reached more people in person, as employees of the American Humane Education Society, than any humane educators before or since.
+Those five forgotten African-Americans between 1898 and 1942 probably reached more people in person, as employees of the American Humane Education Society, than any humane educators before or since.
 That their names are not better remembered in the humane and animal rights movements is a travesty.

-Last night, for the fifth consecutive year, ANIMALS 24-7 reposted What animal advocates owe to the legacy of Martin Luther King Jr.
+Two nights ago, for the sixth consecutive year, ANIMALS 24-7 reposted What animal advocates owe to the legacy of Martin Luther King Jr.

 The King family